 If people experience anxiety symptoms on a consistent basis, they may have an anxiety disorder.
 Anxiety disorders are common and have a range of highly effective treatment options.

-To tell if anxiety is causing a rash, or if it is due to another cause, people can try to eliminate all other possible causes.
+To determine whether anxiety is causing a rash or if it is due to another cause, people can try to eliminate all other possible causes.
 Other factors that may be causing a rash can include:

-If people have eliminated all other possible causes, and notice a rash develops in relation to experiencing high levels of anxiety or stress, it may be an anxiety rash.
+If people have eliminated all other possible causes and notice a rash develops relating to high levels of anxiety or stress, it may be an anxiety rash.

 A 2016 case study notes that controlling anxiety may be an effective treatment for anxiety rash.
-Although medication may also have been a factor, a female who developed a rash in relation to panic attacks found that the rash resolved with improved anxiety control.
+Although medication may also have been a factor, a female who developed a rash in relation to panic attacks found that it resolved with improved anxiety control.

 Treatment for anxiety may include:

-• Cognitive behavioral therapy (CBT): CBT is the most researched form of psychotherapy to treat anxiety disorders.
-It helps people to develop strategies to change thought patterns, beliefs, and behaviors that cause anxiety.
+• Cognitive behavioral therapy (CBT): CBT is a common form of psychotherapy to treat anxiety disorders.
+It helps people develop strategies to change thought patterns, beliefs, and behaviors that cause anxiety.

-• Exposure response prevention: A type of psychotherapy to treat specific forms of anxiety, such as phobias or social anxiety.
-It exposes people to the source of their anxiety in order to develop coping strategies and reduce anxiety over time.
+• Exposure response prevention: This is a type of psychotherapy to treat specific forms of anxiety, such as phobias or social anxiety.
+It exposes people to the source of their anxiety to develop coping strategies and reduce anxiety over time.

-• Medications: Anti-anxiety or antidepressant medications may help to relieve both emotional and physical anxiety symptoms.
+• Medications: Anti-anxiety or antidepressant medications may help relieve both emotional and physical anxiety symptoms.

-Topical treatments may help to relieve symptoms and reduce a rash.
-Taking an antihistamine may help to control hives.
-Antihistamine medication works to block the histamine response in the body, which can help to prevent any new hives from forming.
+Topical treatments may help relieve symptoms and ease a rash, and taking an antihistamine may help control hives.
+Antihistamine medication works to block the histamine response in the body, which can help prevent new hives from forming.

-If a rash worsens or is not responding to treatment, then people should see their doctor.
+If a rash worsens or does not respond to treatment, people need to consult a doctor.

-People can also see their doctor if anxiety is affecting their day-to-day life, or if anxiety and any symptoms are having a negative effect on a person’s well-being.
+Individuals also need to speak with a doctor if anxiety is affecting their day-to-day life or if anxiety and any symptoms are negatively affecting their well-being.

 A doctor may prescribe topical treatments to relieve symptoms and can suggest a treatment plan for managing anxiety.